cortexproject/cortex/docs/configuration/arguments.md

    Maximum number of samples a single query can load into memory, to avoid blowing up on enormous queries.

-The next three options only apply when the querier is used together with the Query Frontend:
+The next three options only apply when the querier is used together with the Query Frontend or Query Scheduler:

 - `-querier.frontend-address`

    Address of query frontend service, used by workers to find the frontend which will give them queries to execute.

+- `-querier.scheduler-address`

+   Address of query scheduler service, used by workers to find the scheduler which will give them queries to execute.
+If set, `-querier.frontend-address` is ignored, and querier will use query scheduler.

 - `-querier.dns-lookup-period`

-   How often the workers will query DNS to re-check where the frontend is.
+   How often the workers will query DNS to re-check where the query frontend or query scheduler is.

 - `-querier.worker-parallelism`

-   Number of simultaneous queries to process, per query frontend.
+   Number of simultaneous queries to process, per query frontend or scheduler.
    See note on `-querier.max-concurrent`

 - `-querier.worker-match-max-concurrent`